erinelgz/abrs-with-cellrep-artifacts/README.md

 # Reproducibility

-Accessing the artifact(s) Our artifacts are open-source, and publicly available on GitHub (Puffer, Mahimahi, and CellReplay).
+Accessing the artifact(s): Our artifacts are open-source, and publicly available on GitHub (Puffer, Mahimahi, and CellReplay).
 The ABR algorithms that we used are also included in Puffer’s repos- itory.
 They can be found in the "abr" directory, and models such